 Henry Moore’s father wanted a better life for his children than working in the mines, and encouraged them to pursue higher education.
 He was strongly opposed to Moore’s decision to become a sculptor — a job he regarded as manual labour.
 Moore initially took his father’s advice and trained as a teacher, working at the grammar school he had attended in Castleford.

-After recuperating, he spent most of the remainder of the war as a PT instructor.
-However, his war service made him entitled to an ex-serviceman’s grant, and in 1919 he became a student at Leeds School of Art, working in the sculpture studio set up especially for him.
-At Leeds he was given access to the private collection of the university chancellor, Sir Michael Sadler, where he first came into contact with Modernism.
+After recuperating, he spent most of the remainder of the war as a physical training instructor.
+However, his war service entitled him to an ex-serviceman’s grant, and in 1919 he became a student at Leeds School of Art, working in the sculpture studio set up especially for him.
+At Leeds he was given access to the private collection of the university vice-chancellor, Sir Michael Sadler, where he first came into contact with Modernism.
 He also met Barbara Hepworth, beginning a lifelong friendship and healthy professional rivalry.

 Like many of the artists who had gathered in Hampstead in the inter-war years, Moore moved away from London to the countryside.
 He settled in a farmhouse called Hoglands in Perry Green, near Much Hadham in Hertfordshire.

-The groundbreaking New Aspects of British Sculpture exhibition at the British Pavilion of the 1952 Venice Biennale was a direct challenge to Moore and Hepworth.
-It featured a group of young sculptors such as Reg Butler, Lynn Chadwick and Kenneth Armitage, all portraying what Herbert Read referred to as ‘Geometry of Fear’.
 They had common cause with European post-war sculptors of the time, such as Giacometti and Germaine Richier, who were focusing on man’s post-war existential crisis.
-As if in defiance, Moore created series of family groups throughout the 1950s — a humane, unifying image set against the slaughter of war.
+As if in defiance, Moore created sculptures of family groups throughout the 1950s — a humane, unifying image set against the slaughter of war.

-In addition to receiving commissions for significant outdoor sculptures from the 1950s onwards, he created a reclining figure for outside the Paris UNESCO building in 1958, as well as Knife Edge Two Piece, 1962-65, for London’s Parliament Square.
+In addition to receiving commissions for significant outdoor sculptures from the 1950s onwards, Moore created a reclining figure for outside the Paris UNESCO building in 1958, as well as Knife Edge Two Piece (1962-65) for London’s Parliament Square.
 Moore also started employing increasing numbers of assistants, including a young Anthony Caro and Richard Wentworth.

-Despite his enormous financial wealth Moore lived frugally, and his house in Perry Green is practically unchanged since he moved in, save for extensions to the studio.
-The Henry Moore Foundation was established in 1977, which now runs his house at Perry Green as a museum dedicated to the artist.
+Despite his enormous wealth, Moore lived frugally, and his house in Perry Green is practically unchanged since he moved in, save for extensions to the studio.
+The Henry Moore Foundation, established in 1977, now runs the house as a museum dedicated to the artist.